 When it opened in December 2003, the 124-room/suite Four Seasons Resort Jackson Hole was the first slopeside, ski-in/ski-out Four Seasons in the world.
-Almost a decade later—a decade that has seen several other luxury properties open in the Teton Village base area—the cowboy-chic Four Seasons Resort Jackson Hole is still the hotel all others are measured against.
-The only thing better than its location—a snowball’s throw from the Teewinot Lift and only slightly further from the Bridger Gondola—is its service—accommodating and attentive without being suffocating.
+The cowboy-chic Four Seasons Resort Jackson Hole is a snowball’s throw from the Teewinot Lift and only slightly further from the Bridger Gondola—is its service—accommodating and attentive without being suffocating.
 We wonder if the word, “No” is even in the resort’s vocabulary.

 Whether you’ve just driven the 22-miles from the Jackson Hole Airport or the 12-miles from the Wild West town of Jackson, the Four Seasons greets you like a long lost relative.
 Twinkling white lights wrap the trees lining its drive all the way up to a gigantic Porte-cochére.
 Before you’ve had a chance to open your car door, a valet attendant is there to help.

 After handing over your keys and entering the resort’s wide double-doors, don’t expect giant logs or stuffed animals in the lobby.
 Four Seasons Jackson Hole isn’t the Hollywood western cliché; it features warm woods, copper, leather details, an abundance of fireplaces and stone that create a comfortable contemporary western character.
 The resort’s 2,000-piece art collection doesn’t include cowboys and Indians, but rather 18th and 19th century European masters and 20th century surrealists (The concierge desk has iPods with an hour-long guided tour of the collection that guests may borrow).